For students currently in grades 9–12

 Meals

-In our host village, we eat meals prepared by Nepali cooks, and students help cook both traditional and Western-style dishes.
+In our host village, we eat vegetarian meals prepared by Nepali cooks, and students help cook both traditional and Western-style dishes.
 In Kathmandu and Bhaktapur, we eat in restaurants with the chance to order your choice of food.
 On our trek, we eat simple, hearty meals at mountain guesthouses.

-A Day in the Life: Host Community
+A Day in the Life: Host Village

 Due to the traveling nature of this summer program abroad, each day is different.
-Here is a snapshot of a day in our host community.
+Here is a snapshot of a day in our host village.

 7:00am